IBM/compliance-trestle-arc42-demo/README.md

 This demo is at two levels:

 - The first is the setup instructions below.
 The setup instructions for these three workflows shows how to create a 'new' file(s) for editing using `trestle author {docs|folders} create sample`
-- The second is the repository has been setup with travis.
-Travis calls `trestle author {docs|folders} validate` via a Makefile to act as a CI validation (e.g. before merging content).
+- The second is the repository has been setup with Github actions.
+Github actions calls `trestle author {docs|folders} validate` via a Makefile to act as a CI validation (e.g. before merging content).
+  - Note: Github actions has been configured to allow validation failure of the `arc42-single-failure` task.

 ## How this demo was setup